-- c.
-Each area access training course shall define the frequency at which refresher training is required. - d.
-Personnel requiring entry to KSC access-controlled facilities/areas shall complete required area access training or be escorted by permanently badged personnel who have completed the required training. - e.
-Partner shall provide a means for NASA personnel to access the Partner's defined areas (as required in the applicable Agreement) via partner-specific area access training or escorts.
+b.
+Personnel requiring entry to KSC access-controlled facilities/areas shall complete required area access training or be escorted by permanently badged personnel who have completed the required training.

+c.
+Partner shall provide a means for NASA personnel to access the Partner's defined areas (as required in the applicable Agreement) via partner specific area access training or escorts.